 - Provide your own skiing/snowboarding equipment (uniforms and patrol packs are provided for patrollers)

-There will be an Information and Recruitment Night at the NAIT Patricia Campus on September 20th, 2018 at 7 pm.
+There will be an Information and Recruitment Night at the NAIT Patricia Campus on September 18th, 2019 at 7 pm (room P157/159).
 Attendance is not mandatory, but it is strongly encouraged.
 Joining is a big commitment and it is important that you have all the information needed to make the decision to join.
 The evening includes presentations about patrolling in the Edmonton Zone, and presents an opportunity to chat with patrollers from all of the ski areas we serve.

 The best way is to simply approach a patroller and ask questions.
 Edmonton Zone patrollers will be happy to explain what is involved.
 Additional information can be found on “The Patrol Experience” section of this site.